Taxation of international executives

-In case of tax resident citizens of the Philippines, the amount of income taxes paid during the taxable year to any foreign country may be used as credits against Philippine income taxes.
+In case of tax resident citizens of the Philippines, the amount of income taxes paid during the taxable year to any foreign country/territory may be used as credits against Philippine income taxes.

-The Philippines has tax treaties with 41 countries.
+The Philippines has tax treaties with 43 countries/territories.
 There are complex regulations and rates vary depending upon the status of the recipient and the nature of the income.
 Tax treaty relief, however, is not automatic.
 A tax treaty relief application process should be complied with.

 What are the general tax credits that may be claimed in the Philippines?
 Please list below.

 Tax credits that may be claimed in the Philippines are:

 This calculation assumes a married taxpayer resident in the Philippines with two children whose 3-year assignment begins 1 January 2017 and ends 31 December 2019.
 The taxpayer’s base salary is USD100,000 and the calculation covers 3 years.

 |Moving expense reimbursement||20,000||0||20,000|

 Exchange rate used for calculation: USD1 = PHP50.

 |Earned income subject to income tax|